Working At Height | What You Need To Know | Checkatrade

 Edit your profile, view callback requests and ask for feedback from customers.

-Working at height – what you need to know
+Working at height – everything you need to know

 Working at height is something that you should never take any risks on.
 Here's everything you need to know about keeping safe.

-How do you comply with the regulations of working at heights?
+How do you comply with the health and safety regulations for working at heights?

-Visit the Health and Safety Executive website for more information on The Work at Height Regulations 2005.
-Both are useful resources to ensure you are fully compliant with the law.
+Visit the Health and Safety Executive website for more information – it’s full of useful resources to ensure you are fully compliant with the law.

 The importance of scaffolding when working at height